LXY-princess/lxy-princess.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Engineering and Sience, Stevens Institute of Technology, Sep.
+* Ph.D in Engineering and Science, Stevens Institute of Technology, Sep.
 2024 - May 2029 (Expected)
 * M.S. in Electrical and Computer Enginnering, Duke University, Aug.
 2022 - May 2024
 * B.S. in Engineering in Electronic Information Engineering, University of Electronic Science and Technology of China (joint degree), Sep.
 2018 - Jul.
 2022
 * B.S. in Engineering in Electronic Information Engineering, University of Glasgow (joint degree), Sep.
 2018 - Jul.
 2022